Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 - `privatelink.westeurope.backup.windowsazure.com`
 - `westeurope.privatelink.siterecovery.windowsazure.com`

-We also configure `Virtual network links` to connect each Private DNS Zone to the hub Virtual Networks, which in this example are `myorg-hub-northeurope` and `myorg-hub-westeurope`.
+The module also creates virtual network links to connect each private DNS zone to the hub networks, which in this example are `myorg-hub-northeurope` and `myorg-hub-westeurope`.

-> **NOTE:** As we have defined custom locations, note that the default `eastus` location is no longer included.
+Additionally, the module has linked all private DNS zones to both hub virtual networks in `northeurope` and `westeurope`.

 ## Additional considerations

-If you are using [Archetype Exclusions][archetype_exclusions] or [custom Archetypes][custom_archetypes] in your code, make sure to not disable DDoS or DNS policies if you require policy integration using this module.
+If you are using [archetype exclusions][wiki_archetype_exclusions] or [custom archetypes][wiki_custom_archetypes] in your code, make sure to not disable DDoS or DNS policies if you require policy integration using this module.
-The relationship between the resources deployed and the Policy parameters is dependent on [specific Policy Assignments](#policy-assignment-configuration) being used.
+The relationship between the resources deployed and the policy parameters are dependent on [specific policy assignments](#policy-assignment-configuration) being used.

 ## Next steps

-Take particular note of the following additional changes:

-- All Private DNS zones are linked to both hub Virtual Networks in `northeurope` and `westeurope`.
-- Both Virtual Networks in `northeurope` and `westeurope` are linked to the DDoS protection plan.
-- As we defined custom locations for `dns.config.private_link_locations`, note that the default `eastus` location is no longer included in the Private DNS Zone locations.

 Try updating the configuration settings in the `configure_connectivity_resources` local variable to see how this changes your configuration.
 Also try setting your own values in the input variables, and toggling the `deploy_connectivity_resources` input variable to see which resources are created/destroyed.

-For more information regarding configuration of this module, please refer to the [Module Variables](./%5BUser-Guide%5D-Module-Variables) documentation.
+To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 Looking for further inspiration?
 Why not try some of our other [examples][wiki_examples]?